synacktiv/laravel-crypto-killer/README.md

     encrypt             Encrypt mode
     decrypt             Decrypt mode
     bruteforce          Bruteforce potential values of APP_KEY.
-By default, all the values from the folder wordlists will be loaded. check               Check the valid of an APP_KEY against a website
+By default, all the values from the folder wordlists will be loaded. check               Check the validity of an APP_KEY against a website

 $ ./laravel_crypto_killer.py encrypt -h
 usage: laravel_crypto_killer.py encrypt [-h] [--key KEY] --value VALUE